 Disney’s Contemporary Resort is a short walk away from the Magic Kingdom and staying there feels like you’re staying inside the magic!
-Check out my (Rebecca’s) complete guide to this resort.
+Check out our complete guide to this resort.

 Disney’s Contemporary Resort opened with the Magic Kingdom back in 1971.
 Disney fans have a tendency to be nostalgic, and this resort hits that note perfectly.

 In addition to the impressive architecture (I mean, a monorail goes THROUGH the resort!) guests are also delighted by the location, enjoying the short walk to the Magic Kingdom.

 Guests also appreciate the variety of restaurant options located inside the resort: The Steakhouse 71, Chef Mickey’s and California Grill.
 The quick service option, Contempo Cafe, is a blast to eat at because the monorail goes right by above you!

 The Disney Vacation Club section of the resort, Bay Lake Tower, is a separate tower connected by a skyway tunnel.
 Bay Lake Tower opened in 2009 and adds luxury vacation villas available in studio, 1 bedroom, 2 bedroom and 3 bedroom grand villas.

 My family’s most recent stay at the Contemporary Resort was in Bay Lake Tower, so we will take a look at that resort as well!

 We enjoyed all three meal times!
 Breakfast offered us delicious pastries, Mickey waffles and avocado toast.
 Lunch highlights were bao and burgers.

 Dinner favorites were the yummy bread and butter and chicken dish!